jone1222/DG-Feature-Stylization/README.md

 ```

 ### Datasets
-Download links of datasets are available in [DATASETS.md](DATASETS.md)
+Download links of datasets are available in [DATASETS.md](DATASETS.md).

-Ensure that the downloaded datasets are located under the same root directory as follows:
+Please ensure that the downloaded datasets are located under the same root directory as follows:
 ```
 dataset_root/
     pacs/